Trauma Recovery

 4. Integration and Moving Forward

-As symptoms decrease, we focus on integrating changes into daily life—deepening selftrust, strengthening relationships, and exploring what it means to live beyond survival mode.
+As symptoms decrease, we focus on integrating changes into daily life—deepening self-trust, strengthening relationships, and exploring what it means to live beyond survival mode.

 Next Step